1994 Orange Bowl

 The 1994 Orange Bowl was a college football bowl game played on January 1, 1994.
 The contest was the Bowl Coalition National Championship Game for the 1993 NCAA Division I-A football season.
 This 60th edition to the Orange Bowl featured the Nebraska Cornhuskers of the Big Eight Conference and the Florida State Seminoles of the Atlantic Coast Conference.
+Florida State narrowly prevailed over the Cornhuskers to win their first national championship in program history.

 Teams

 Nebraska Cornhuskers

 Nebraska came into the game undefeated at 11–0 and with a number 2 ranking.
 Despite their unbeaten record, the Huskers were underdogs by as much as 17½ points before the game.

 Florida State Seminoles

 Florida State came into the game 11–1 and ranked first in the nation.

 Game summary

 The first quarter of play featured great defense, as no points were scored, though Nebraska had an apparent touchdown on a punt return called back due to a clip, but replay shows there was no illegal block on the play.
 Florida State's Scott Bentley provided the first points of the contest, after he kicked a 33-yard field goal to open up a 3–0 lead.
 Nebraska quarterback Tommie Frazier got the Huskers back on track, after he fired an errant pass that was tipped into the hands of wide receiver Reggie Baul.
 The touchdown gave Nebraska a 7–3 lead.
 With only 29 seconds left in the first half, Bentley drilled a 25-yard field goal to bring the Seminoles to 7–6, which was the halftime score.

 With 12:30 left in the third quarter, Florida State's running back William Floyd gave the Seminoles a 12–7 lead when he scored on a 1-yard touchdown run.
 He fumbled at the goal line but refs were quick to call without discussion.
-Replay showed he fumbled before reaching the goal line.
+Replay showed he crossed the goal line before losing the football.
 Florida State went for two on the ensuing PAT, but failed, and the score remained 12–7.
 Later in the third, FSU added another Bentley field goal to increase the lead to eight.